mnsdojo/txpress/README.md

 # txpress

-**txpress** is a command-line tool designed for rapid JavaScript development using the **Bun** runtime.
-It simplifies the setup and execution of JavaScript projects.
+**txpress** is a command-line tool to scaffold typescript express project

 ## Installation